 - you would reasonably expect us to use or disclose your personal information in this way;

-- where another permitted general situation applies (as defined in Section 16A of the Privacy Act 1988 (Cth)); or
+- where a permitted general situation applies (as defined in Section 16A of the Act); or

 - disclosure is reasonably necessary for a law enforcement related activity.

 15. Disclosure of your personal information to overseas recipients